Skip navigation

 In recent decades, Eastern spirituality has merged into popular culture and the multifaceted milieu of the spiritualities, to live in the minds of Western people as a longing for aesthetics, escapism, and a desire to look at life from more spiritual perspectives.
 The exhibition Eastern Spirituality also displays works by contemporary artists who have embraced eastern traditions and philosophies, such as Outi HeiskanenJ.
 O. Mallander, and Silja Rantanen.
 These artists contribute to the exhibition by offering perspectives on spiritual growth and the freeing of the mind from its shackles.

-The exhibition is produced by Vaasa City Museums and contains a significant number of loans from art museums and rarely seen private collections.
-Vaasa City Museums is also presenting work of four women artists: Eva Bremer, Meri GenetzIlona Harima, and Lyyli Visanti, which are selected from both public and private exhibitions.
+The exhibition is produced by Vaasa Museums and contains a significant number of loans from art museums and rarely seen private collections.
+Vaasa Museums is also presenting works of four women artists: Eva Bremer, Meri GenetzIlona Harima, and Lyyli Visanti, which are selected from both public and private collections.

 Eva Bremer, Morning Gymnastics, undated.
 Photo: Noora Lehtovuori.